Kalyaan Dhev: Early and personal life

-On 28 March 2016, he married Srija, daughter of Chiranjeevi and became a part of Allu–Konidela family.
+On 28 March 2016, he married Sreeja Konidela, younger daughter of actor Chiranjeevi.
 They have a daughter named Navishka.
 His father is Captain Kishan, a businessperson.

 Career

-Kalyan Dhev made his debut in 2018 with the film Vijetha, alongside Malavika Nair.
-A critic of Hindustan Times praised Dev's performance and cited "Kalyaan Dhev makes a confident debut with Vijetha."
+Kalyan Dhev made his debut in 2018 with the film Vijetha, alongside Malvika Nair.
+A critic from Hindustan Times praised Dev's performance and cited "Kalyaan Dhev makes a confident debut with Vijetha."
 The same year he then signed his second film Super Machi directed by Puli Vasu.
 After several delays, the film was released theatrically in January 2022, coinciding with the festival of Sankranti.
 Although his next film Kinnerasani began filming in December 2020, it was released on ZEE5 in June 2022 after several production delays.
 Dhev plays the role of a lawyer who takes revenge against a serial killer who kills his girlfriend.

-In 2021, his next film was started filming.
+In 2021, his next movie started filming.
 The film is directed by Sreedhar Seepana and also stars Avika Gor.